 Arthritis is a common joint condition that affects millions of people.
 The damage caused by arthritis can lead to painful, swollen joints with limited motion.
-As arthritis progresses, patients become increasingly limited in their mobility and ability to function in everyday life.
+As it progresses, patients become increasingly limited in their mobility and ability to function in everyday life.

 This form of arthritis is the “wear and tear” damage associated with aging and injury.
-OA, can affect only one joint or multiple joints.
+OA can affect only one joint or multiple joints.
 Damage to the cartilage that covers the joint surfaces leads to a loss of smooth, frictionless motion in that joint.
 Symptoms typically include painful, swollen, stiff joints with “grinding” and “rubbing” in more advanced cases.

 Typically, OA causes pain and stiffness in the joints.
 Furthermore, the stiffness and pain is typically worse in the morning or after periods of inactivity.
 As the condition progresses, common symptoms may also include loss of available motion in a joint.
 Additionally, you may hear or feel a sensation of “grinding” or “clicking” with movement.